-WHEREAS, Section 381.986(11)(b), Florida Statutes, permits municipalities to determine by ordinance a ban on dispensing and medical marijuana treatment facilities; and
+WHEREAS, Section 381.986(11)(b), Florida Statutes, permits municipalities to determine by ordinance to ban dispensing facilities and medical marijuana treatment facilities; and

-WHEREAS, On Tuesday, September 5, 2017, the Town Council of the Town of Miami Lakes considered and adopted Ordinance No. 17-210 creating section 13-799.7 in the Land Development Code, banning Cannabis Dispensaries, Medical Marijuana Treatment Facilities, and Independent Testing Laboratories related thereto as provided for by Florida Statute 381.986(11)(b).
+WHEREAS, On Tuesday, September 5, 2017, the Town Council of the Town of Miami Lakes considered and adopted Ordinance No. 17-210 creating section 13-799.7 in the Land Development Code, banning cannabis dispensaries, medical marijuana treatment facilities, and independent testing laboratories related thereto as provided for by Florida Statute 381.986(11)(b).

-WHEREAS, On April 12, 2018, Florida Department of Agriculture passed rule 5B-57.013 providing for Hemp planting pilot projects at University of Florida, Florida

-Agricultural and Mechanical University, and any other land grant university in the state that has a college of agriculture; and
+WHEREAS, On April 12, 2018, Florida Department of Agriculture passed rule 5B-57.013 providing for Hemp planting pilot projects at University of Florida, Florida Agricultural and Mechanical University, and any other land grant university in the state that has a college of agriculture; and